jphaugla/redisSentinel/README.md

 ```

 ### What happens
 When the code starts the redis enterprise endpoint (environment variable is *REDIS_HOST*) is used for the server with the redis enterprise sentinel port of 8100.
-This is log from the code as each of the sentinal masters is resolved:
+This is log from the code as each of the sentinel masters is resolved:
 ```bash
 2023-03-24T16:48:13.771-05:00  INFO 76995 --- [           main] redis.clients.jedis.JedisSentinelPool    : Trying to find master from available Sentinels...
 2023-03-24T16:48:14.010-05:00  INFO 76995 --- [           main] redis.clients.jedis.JedisSentinelPool    : Redis master running at 54.241.107.136:12128, starting Sentinel listeners...